phombal/weatherapi/README.md

 # Weather API
-Playing around with implementing a Weather API
+Playing around with implementing a Weather API on node.js and express.js